-As he neared retirement in the early 2000’s, he had the time and motivation to pursue art in a serious way.
-At that time, Tony began to create beautiful designs produced from burl wood.
-Several were sold as original wood sculptures and others have been cast in bronze.
+In the early 2000’s, Tony began to creating beautiful designs produced from burlwood.
+Some have been sold as original wood sculptures and others have been cast in bronze.
 Tony’s talent in the area of modern sculpture was confirmed when one of his bronzes was chosen for exhibition at the Salon 2008 de la National des Beaux Arts in Paris.
 He was one of only two U.S. sculptors selected to exhibit at this annual juried show at the Carrousel du Louvre.
-He has shown at the Del Mar, Westwood and Avalon art festivals.
-Tony also has exhibited at the Karen Lynn Gallery, Topanga Gallery and the Morgan Gallery.
+Tony also has exhibited at the Karen Lynne Gallery, Topanga Canyon Gallery and the Morgan Gallery.

-In addition to his bronze sculpture and uncast burl wood originals, Tony is now working on an exciting new series of originals that will use a variety of materials to contrast natural and man-made objects.
+In addition to his bronze sculpture and uncast burlwood work, Tony’s series of originals: Artifacts, Cityscapes and Assemblages incorporate a variety of materials to contrast natural and man-made objects.

 Now a grandfather, Tony and his wife Lauren, an artist as well, reside in their handcrafted home nestled in the Santa Monica Mountains of Southern California.